EmilChigu/PHP_Calculator/README.md

 # PHP_Calculator
-A simple calculator using PHP and JS
+Playing around with PHP and JS to make a simple calculator.